-AITWA have been generously working as a powerful pillar of nations prosperous economy from past 16+ years, representing nearly 65% of the organized Indian Road Transport Business.
+AITWA have been generously working as a powerful pillar of nations prosperous economy from the past 21+ years, representing nearly 65% of the organized Indian Road Transport Business.

 With four zones and National office in the heart of India Delhi, the network and reach of AITWA spreads across the length and breadth of the country.

 CollaborateTo share and develop world-class best practices by regular interactions and knowledge sharing amongst the members